Kirstyn-H/Kirstyn-H/README.md

 ### Hi there I'm Kirstyn 👋
-- I’m a website designer, front end devekoper and recent NAIT DMIT grad!
+- I’m a website designer, front-end developer and recent NAIT DMIT grad!
 - I like to make design clear, user focused sites that look beautiful
 - Check out my portfolio at kirstyn-howell.mywhc.ca